luraess/parallel-gpu-workshop-JuliaCon21/README.md

 # Content
 * [Objectives](#objectives)
 * [About this repository](#about-this-repository)
-* [Getting started](#getting-started) _(not part of the live course)_
+* [Getting started](#getting-started) _(not discussed during the workshop)_
 * 👉 [Short course material](#short-course-material)
-* [Extras](#extras) _(not part of the live course)_
+* [Extras](#extras) _(optional if time permits)_
 * [Further reading](#further-reading)

 # Objectives
-The goal of this workshop is to offer an interactive hands-on to solve systems of differential equations in parallel on GPUs using the [ParallelStencil.jl] and [ImplicitGlobalGrid.jl] Julia modules.
+The goal of this workshop is to offer an interactive hands-on to solve systems of differential equations in parallel on GPUs using the [ParallelStencil.jl] and [ImplicitGlobalGrid.jl] Julia packages.
 [ParallelStencil.jl] permits to write architecture-agnostic parallel high-performance GPU and CPU code and [ImplicitGlobalGrid.jl] renders stencil-based distributed parallelization almost trivial.
 The resulting codes are fast, short and readable \[[1][JuliaCon20a], [2][JuliaCon20b], [3][JuliaCon19]\].

-We will use these two Julia modules to design and implement a GPU application that predicts ice flow dynamics over mountainous topography (Greenland - e.g. Fig. below).
+We will use these two Julia packages to design and implement a nonlinear diffusion GPU solver.
+We will, in a second step, turn the GPU solver into an application that predicts ice flow dynamics over mountainous Greenland topography (Fig. below).
 We will discretise the shallow ice approximation (SIA) equations in our ice flow solver to assess Greenland's ice cap evolution as function of a climate scenario.

 ![Greenland ice cap](docs/greenland_1.png)

 **The workshop consists of 2 parts:**
-1. [**Part 1**](#part-1---julia-and-iterative-solvers) - You will learn about parallel and distributed computing and iterative solvers.
+1. [**Part 1**](#part-1---gpu-computing-and-iterative-solvers) - You will learn about parallel and distributed computing on GPUs and iterative solvers.
 2. [**Part 2**](#part-2---solving-ice-flow-pdes-on-gpus) - You will implement a GPU parallel PDE solver to predict ice flow dynamics on real topography.

 By the end of this workshop, you will: